 A supplier is any individual or organization that receives a payment, or exchange of services, from Stanford University.
 Before a contract request can be made, the supplier must have an active record in the university’s database.
 See the Topic Overview: Setting Up a New Supplier or Payee for guidance on searching for existing, and setting up new, suppliers.

 Departments and schools begin the contract process when they submit a contract request and obtain subsequent financial approval.

 - Submit new and amended contract requests of any or no dollar amount to Procurement Services using the SmartMart Contracts system within iProcurement.
 Certain Capital Equipment purchases are an exception, which may need to be initiated in iProcurement.

 - Attach a Statement of Work, proposals and/or draft agreements within the SmartMart Contracts system.
+A Statement of Work is a legally binding document that outlines and defines the business requirements for a project or service; including, scope of the work being provided, project deliverables, timelines, locations, acceptance criteria, and payment terms.
+A Statement of Work may be issued as part of a Service Agreement, or under the terms of a Master Agreement.
 Certain contracts, such as those involving an Independent Contractor or supplier use of Stanford data require additional consideration and documentation which helps inform and expedite the contract request and review process.